jonathadv/hacker-emblem/README.md

 ## Disclaimer
 This translation is for informational purposes only, and is not a substitute for the original document.
 The original version of this document, found [here](http://www.catb.org/hacker-emblem/), is the only definitive and official version.

-This translation is made by volunteers whose the hope is to spread the knowledge to brazilian people who don't understand the english.
+This translation is made by volunteers whose the hope is to spread the knowledge to brazilian people who don't understand english.

 ## Contributing to this project